gramian/numerical-schemer.xyz/_posts/2022-11-30-matrico-matrico-iiii.md

 this means that internally an iteration requires merely two vector (column-matrix) registers, of which one is constant for each sub-step iteration.
 This is the minimum memory consumption possible.
-Furthermore, both methods induce a family of method as either allow to increase the number of sub-steps or stages, to increase stability, and hence approximate more complicated problems:
+Furthermore, both time steppers induce a family of methods as either allows to increase the number of sub-steps or stages, to increase stability, and hence approximate more complicated problems:
 First, the family of implemented [hyperbolic Runge-Kutta methods](https://doi.org/10.1016/0378-4754(84)90056-9) is aimed at transport, advection, or non-normal problems and require a stability region around the imaginary axis.
 These hyperbolic Runge-Kutta methods have the maximum hyperbolic stability limit for an explicit second order method of chosen number of stages.